naviarh/gevents/README.md

     }
     ```

- 6. The event occurs using the function
+ 6. The event occurs using the function (with optional argument passing)

     ```go
-    E.Event(event1)
+    E.Event(event1, arg1, arg2, ...)
     ```

  7. You can pause the response to an event